Questions & Answers

 You are welcome to send us an email or contact us by phone at +49-221-79005617 or +49-160-5399934.

 Data of wines already registered can be corrected or changed at any time until the closing date.
-To do this, simply go back to the login screen and enter the wine under the registration number and then change it.
+Simply go back to the login screen and click on the wine in the list of your submissions, change and save.

 Please enter the available data.
 We will check the practicability and, in case of doubt, contact you again.